jss367/blog/_posts/2021-02-01-how-to-find-the-latest-machine-learning-research.md

 [Arxiv Sanity](http://www.arxiv-sanity.com/)

-* Site created by Andrej Karpathy
 * My #1 place to find new research
 * Be sure to create an account and start saving papers you like to it so the recommendation feature can work
+* Site created by Andrej Karpathy

 [Papers with Code](https://paperswithcode.com/)
+* The best site for seeing overall trends in the field

 ## Newsletters